Falconry training and technique: Imprinted versus non-imprinted captive-bred birds

-A falconry bird taken from the nest as a downy bird still unable to fly (a fledgling) is called an 'eyass' (by misdivision of French un niais from Latin nidiscus, from Latin nidus = "nest").
-In addition to wild-taken eyass hawks, all captive bred hawks taken at this same stage are properly referred to as 'captive-bred eyass' hawks.
-Eyass hawks can be the best or the worst of the hawks - they will never learn to fear their trainer as the passager or the haggard bird would, and are therefore difficult to lose; but likewise from this very lack of fear they may never learn 'respect' for the falconer.
-This results in eyass hawks sometimes becoming 'food-aggressive', constantly screaming for food or attention or being unnecessarily 'footy' (to grab aggressively at the falconer).
-Vigilant care regimes must be followed to prevent these bad behaviours in the eyass hawk.
+A falconry bird taken from the nest as a fledgling is called an 'eyass' (by misdivision of French un niais from Latin nidiscus, from Latin nidus = "nest").
+In addition to wild-taken eyass hawks, all captive-bred hawks at this stage are referred to as 'captive-bred eyass' hawks.
+Eyass hawks sometimes become 'food-aggressive', screaming for food or attention or being unnecessarily 'footy' (grabbing aggressively at the falconer).
+Vigilant care regimes must be followed to prevent these behaviours in the eyass hawk.